lucasdekam/lo1/_sources/experimental-lab/course-information.md

 |------|---------|---------|---------|---------|---------|
 | Room | 12:30 - 17:00 | 9:00 - 17:00 | 9:00 - 17:00 | 9:00 - 17:00 | 9:00 - 17:00 |

-### Layout electrochemistry lab schedule
+## Layout electrochemistry lab schedule
 **Day 1**
-_The first day is to prepare as much as possible for the experiments on day 2 - 4 and it serves as an introduction to the field of electrochemistry._  We will try to do the following things on day 1:
+_The goal on the first day is to prepare as much as possible for the experiments on day 2 - 4 and it serves as an introduction to the field of electrochemistry._  We will try to do the following things on day 1:
-•	Clean glassware
+- Clean glassware
-•	Perform safety analysis chemicals (and gases) and experiments
+- Perform safety analysis chemicals (and gases) and experiments
-•	Develop research/experimental plan
+- Develop research/experimental plan
-•	Read literature
+- Read literature
-•	Install IviumSoft
+- Install IviumSoft

 **Day 2**
-•	Prepare electrolyte solutions
+- Prepare electrolyte solutions
-•	Perform blank experiment on Au/C
+- Perform blank experiment on Au/C
-•	Perform first experiment with catalyst and experimental parameter 1 **If there is enough time:**
+- Perform first experiment with catalyst and experimental parameter 1

+**If there is enough time:**
-•	Perform second experiment
+- Perform second experiment

 **Day 3 - 4**
 Finish the remaining experiments.
 On Day 4 we have the morning to do the final experiment and the afternoon is reserved for cleaning up.